Kafū, aged forty-one.

 In the afternoon, I visited Nakasu Hospital.

-From Shōbu Riverbank, as I gazed out over the Ōkawa River, warm winter sunlight shone across the water’s surface.
-Among the cargo boats coming and going, some had pine decorations erected near their rudders.
+From Shōbu Riverbank, looking out over the Ōkawa River, the warm winter sun shone across the waters.
+Among the passing cargo boats, some had pine decorations erected near their rudders.

-In the evening, a Shunyōdō employee brought the bound copy of Collected Works Volume 3.
+In the evening, a Shunyōdō clerk brought the bound Volume 3 of the Complete Works.

 December 29th.